 Since the results of our experiment appear reliable, future research could examine whether the relative amount of inappropriate content in SpongeBob is also (or alternatively) responsible for children’s lower cognitive performance after watching.

+One of the most important applications of reliability is in the use of survey instruments.
+Researchers must be sure that participants will consistently answer each of the items in a particular scale.
+That is, in a 5 item measure of life satisfaction, participants should answer items 1 & 2 in a somewhat similar fashion to how they answer questions 3, 4, and 5.
+In addition, researchers want to make sure that their measurement in an experiment are consistent over time.
+So if a researcher is using pupil dilation to indicate interest in a stimulus, the researcher must be sure that pupil dilation is a consistent indicator of interest.

 Legend: Figure 1.
 Instances of Inappropriate Content by Rater and Cartoon for Episode 1